 Log in to PastorsLine.

-Step 5: Toggle on the switch (gold arrow in image above).
-The switch will turn purple.
+Step 5: Toggle on the button.
+It will turn purple.

-***Toggle switches: greyed out is OFF, purple is ON.
+***Toggle buttons: greyed out is OFF, purple is ON.

 Step 6: Make sure the correct country code is selected, and click Authorize Application.

 Step 7: You will be brought to a new screen where you can log into your MailChimp account

 Step 8: You will now be redirected back to your PastorsLine account